-Submesoscale turbulence is characterised by horizontal scales between 10 m and 10 km, vertical scales from 1 to 100 m, and time scales from hours to days (McWilliams, 2016).
+Submesoscale turbulence is characterized by horizontal scales between 10m and 10km, vertical scales from 1 to 100 m, and timescales from hours to days (McWilliams, 2016).
 Thus, in the turbulence spectrum of the ocean, the submesoscale occupies 4 orders of magnitude in the horizontal, 3 orders in the vertical, and 3 orders of magnitude in time.
-As the whole spectrum of horizontal motions extends over 9 orders of magnitude between the basin-scale circulation (10^6 m) and the dissipation scale (10^{-2} m, see Müller et al. (2005)), a significant fraction of the spectrum is occupied by the submesoscale.
-The submesoscale wavenumber band is the intermediate regime between the mesoscale and the microscale (McWilliams, 2008); it separates the larger-scale flow, where the Coriolis force dominates (Rossby number, Ro < 1), from the smaller scales where the rotation of the Earth is of minor importance ($Ro \sim \mathcal{O}(1)$).
+As the whole spectrum of horizontal motions extends over 9 orders of magnitude between the basin-scale circulation (106 m) and the dissipation scale (10-2 m; see Müller et al., 2008), a significant fraction of the spectrum is occupied by the submesoscale.
+The submesoscale wavenumber band is the intermediate regime between the mesoscale and the microscale (McWilliams, 2008); it separates the larger-scale flow, wherein the Coriolis force dominates (Rossby number, Ro < 1), from the smaller scales at which the rotation of the Earth is of minor importance ($Ro \sim O(1)$).

-The energy sources for ocean currents are mainly at the planetary scale ($\mathcal{O}(1000 \text{ km})$), while the energy is removed at the microscale by viscous dissipation of kinetic energy where it is finally converted to heat.
-In order to equilibrate the ocean on climatological time scales, this demands a continous spectral flow from the planetary scale to the microscale, which is called the "blue" cascade.
-However, according to the theory of geostrophic turbulence (Charney, 1971; Rhines, 1979), the energy cascade in low Rossby number regimes is "red", i.e. there is a feedback of energy from mesoscale turbulence to larger scales.
-This leads to the question how the mesoscale energy is dissipated.
+The energy sources for ocean currents are mainly at the planetary scale ($\mathcal{O}(1000 \text{ km})$), while the energy is removed at the microscale by viscous dissipation of kinetic energy whereby it is finally converted to heat.
+In order to equilibrate the ocean on climatological timescales, this demands a continuous spectral flow from the planetary scale to the microscale, which is called the "blue" cascade.
+However, according to the theory of geostrophic turbulence (Charney, 1971; Rhines, 1979), the energy cascade in low-Rossbynumber regimes is "red"; i.e. there is a feedback of energy from mesoscale turbulence to larger scales.
+This leads to the question of how the mesoscale energy is dissipated.
 A generic answer was given by McWilliams (2016): "Submesoscale currents spontaneously emerge from mesoscale eddies and boundary currents, especially in the surface and bottom boundary layers.
-They are generated through instabilities, frontogenesis and topographic wakes" leading to the required forward cascade.
+They are generated through instabilities, frontogenesis and topographic wakes."
+This leads to the required forward cascade.

-The elements of submesoscale turbulence are essentially the same as in mesoscale turbulence: fronts, instabilities, meanders, eddies, filaments, and - in addition - internal wavesand filaments.
+The elements of submesoscale turbulence are essentially the same as in mesoscale turbulence: fronts, instabilities, meanders, eddies, and filaments.
 However, the submesoscale spatio-temporal scales are 1 or 2 orders of magnitude smaller.
-The first observational campaigns targeting explicitly at the characteristics of STPPs were the Lateral Mixing experiment (LatMix) in the North Atlantic (Shcherbina et al., 2015) and the Submesoscale Experiments (SubEx) in the Southern California Bight (Ohlmann et al., 2017).
+The first observational campaigns explicitly targeting the characteristics of STPPs were the Lateral Mixing Experiment (LatMix) in the North Atlantic (Shcherbina et al., 2015) and the Submesoscale Experiment (SubEx) in the Southern California Bight (Ohlmann et al., 2017).